Project Engineer/Assistant Project Engineer - Metro Vancouver

 - Ability to work under general direction and use sound independent judgment in adapting and applying procedures to address and resolve unusual or problem situations.
 Uses judgment to determine which methods are applicable in any given situation.
 Sound problem solving skills; ability to analyze business needs and provide strategic input.

-- Strong analytical and research skills and ability to present recommendations clearly.
+- Strong analytical and research skills and ability to present recommendations clearly through a memo or presentation.
 Displays a high degree of integrity and professionalism.

-- Proficiency using Microsoft office programs, including Word, Excel, Outlook, and Project.
+- Proficiency using Microsoft office programs, including Word, Excel, Outlook, PowerPoint, Visio and Project.

-*Candidates with lesser experience and E.I.T. eligibility may be considered at the Assistant Project Engineer level, along with the applicable rate of pay.
+*Candidates with lesser experience and E.I.T. eligibility will be considered at the Assistant Project Engineer level, along with the applicable rate of pay.

 Metro Vancouver embraces collaboration and innovation in providing sustainable regional services that contribute to a livable and resilient region and a healthy natural environment for current and future generations.

 We are committed to diversity, equity and inclusion and being representative of the region we serve.
 We invite all qualified candidates to apply including Indigenous People, visible minorities, immigrants, LGBTQ2S+, all genders and persons with disabilities.
 Please follow this link http://www.metrovancouver.org/about/careers/ to our Careers page where you can submit your application by December 6, 2021.